JensDekker/MAE263F/HW3/README.md

 #### `Homework3.py`
 The main execution script that orchestrates the entire simulation.
 It:
 - Loads the spring network data (nodes, stretching springs, and bending springs) from text files
-- Initializes the simulation parameters (time step, total time, applied forces)
+- Initializes the simulation parameters (time step, total time)
 - Calculates rest lengths for stretching springs and rest curvatures for bending springs
+- Defines the target trajectory for the middle node using a circular arc path
+- Performs iterative control at each time step to adjust the last two nodes' positions, guiding the middle node to follow the target trajectory
-- Loops over multiple applied forces and performs time integration using Newton-Raphson method
+- Uses implicit time integration with Newton-Raphson method for stable simulation
-- Compares simulated deflections with expected analytical deflections
-- Generates comparison plots showing expected vs simulated deflections, percentage error, and time-dependent max deflection
-- Outputs a results summary table with force, expected deflection, simulated deflection, and percentage error
+- Generates visualization plots at specific time steps and saves trajectory data

 **Key features:**
-- Supports multiple applied force magnitudes (default: 500N to 20000N in 500N increments)
-- Applies force at x = 0.75 meters along the beam
+- Trajectory tracking: Controls the middle node to follow a circular arc path defined by `targetNodePosition.py`
+- Iterative control: At each time step, iteratively adjusts the last two nodes' positions until the middle node reaches the target position within tolerance
+- Applied force: Only gravity (beam weight) is applied to all nodes
-- Uses fixed boundary conditions (first node fixed in x and y, last node fixed in y)
+- Boundary conditions: First node fixed in x and y; last two nodes are adjustable but constrained to maintain collinearity
-- Generates plots at specific time steps (0.25s, 0.5s, 0.75s, 1.0s) for force = 2000N
-- Calculates and visualizes percentage error between expected and simulated results
+- Number of nodes: Must be odd (to ensure a unique middle node)
+- Plots at time steps: 200s, 400s, 600s, 800s, 1000s
+- Outputs: Final node positions, angles, and coordinate trajectories over time

 ### Solver Modules